Karl Lagerfeld, Chanel Creative Director & Fashion Icon, Dead At 85

 “The state of his health had been a cause of concern for a number of weeks,” said a source to The Mirror.
 “He had not been seen at fashion shows that he was expected to attend.
 Karl was admitted to hospital on Monday, and died on Tuesday morning.”

 Karl Lagerfeld, the man behind the face of the most iconic couture fashion company in the world, noted on his official site his many talents.

 “Lagerfeld oversees the creative direction of the Chanel and Fendi fashion houses.
 His visionary talent further expands beyond fashion to include illustration, photography, styling, and publishing.”

-It was in 1954 that Lagerfeld began his formal career in the fashion world after winning first prize in a contest organized by the International Wool Association, for a sketch of a coat reported his official site.
+It was in 1954 that Lagerfeld began his formal career in the fashion world after winning first prize in a contest organized by the International Wool Association for a sketch of a coat, reported his official site.
 Legendary French designer Pierre Balmain produced the coat and gave the 17-year-old Lagerfeld a job as his assistant.
-Balmain is one of the most iconic names in fashion, the French designer creating looks for Hollywood royalty of the 1950s such as Marlene Dietrich, Katharine Hepburn, Brigitte Bardot, and Sophia Loren stated Pierre Balmain’s official website.
+Balmain is one of the most iconic names in fashion, the French designer created looks for Hollywood royalty of the 1950s such as Marlene Dietrich, Katharine Hepburn, Brigitte Bardot, and Sophia Loren, stated Pierre Balmain’s official website.

 Throughout his career, Lagerfeld worked with some of the most iconic fashion houses in the world, such as Jean Patou, Fendi, and Chloe.
-He also was the first designer to introduce his own perfume, Chloe, used his love of photography to shoot his own fashion photos, and designed two suites in the Hotel de Crillon in Paris to name a few of the accomplishments listed on his official website.
+He also was the first designer to introduce his own perfume named Chloe.
+He also used his love of photography to shoot his own fashion photos and designed two suites in the Hotel de Crillon in Paris just to name a few of the accomplishments listed on his official website.

 View this post on Instagram